miklevin/MikeLev.in/_posts/2023-05-14-a-few-little-kitties-i-know-and-the-lessons-they-taught-me.md

 matter parties!
 If they want to control or punish you, they can only do it through the matter and not through some deeper connection.

-See, these mad matter types are really quite stupid.
-They think matter is just as important to everyone else as it is to them, and so they take that matter away from you as punishment.
+See, these mad matter types think matter is just as important to everyone else as it is to them, and so they take that matter away from you as punishment.
 You see this all the time in proprietary subscription software.
 Adobe for example makes you base all your "internal" artistic skills and craft on "external" and quite take-away-able tool.
 Sure while it's software and ***should*** flow from machine to machine and decade to decade, it won't.
 For 1000 little reasons Adobe will make you pay to remain a graphic designer or video producer.
 It can't just be "in you" like oh say Inkscape, Gimp or Blender.

 The March Hare is there because he validates the Mad Hatter and gives him power.
 Bullies often have friends who empower them and egg them on, like Biff